Overcoming breastfeeding problems

 Making too little milk can happen for a few reasons, including using infant formula to feed your baby in addition to breastfeeding.
-If you are worried about how your baby is growing, you should talk with the baby's doctor right away before starting to supplement with formula.
+If you are worried about how your baby is growing, you should talk with your baby's health care provider right away before starting to supplement with formula.

 The mother's supply is based on the baby's demand for milk.
 Frequent feedings, adequate rest, good nutrition, and drinking enough fluids can help maintain a good milk supply.

 A milk duct can become plugged.
 This may happen if the baby does not feed well, if the mother skips feedings (common when the child is weaning), or if the mother's bra is too tight.
 Symptoms of a plugged milk duct include:

 - Heat and redness in one area of the breast

 - A lump that can be felt close to the skin

 Sometimes, a tiny white dot can be seen at the opening of the duct on the nipple.
 Massaging the area and putting gentle pressure on it can help to remove the plug.

 A breast infection (mastitis) causes aching muscles, fever, and a red, hot, tender area on one breast.
 Call your provider if you develop these symptoms.

 - Taking antibiotics for the infection